-This guide covers three Ibusuki-area stays for families, the trade-offs between full-resort vs traditional ryokan, and how to fit a sand-bath visit into the stay.
+This guide covers five Ibusuki-area stays for families across budgets, the trade-offs between full-resort and traditional ryokan, and how to fit a sand-bath visit into the trip.

 Why Ibusuki works for families